TiimmyR/sohey-privacy/index.md

 Your data is shared only:

-* With service providers that support the operation of the App (e.g. hosting infrastructure)
+* With service providers that support the operation of the App (e.g. hosting infrastructure and notification delivery services)
 * Where necessary to provide the App's core functionality

-We do not share your data with advertisers or third-party analytics providers.
+We do not share your data with advertisers.

 ---

+## 5. User Safety and Moderation

+We are committed to maintaining a safe and respectful environment.

+Users may report inappropriate behaviour or request that another user be blocked by contacting us at:

+**info@sohey.app**

+We may take appropriate action, including restricting or blocking accounts, to protect users and maintain the integrity of the App.

+---

-## 5. Data Retention
+## 6. Data Retention

 We retain your data for as long as your account is active.

-If you request deletion of your account, we will delete your data within a reasonable timeframe.
+If you request deletion of your account, we will delete your data within a reasonable timeframe, except where retention is required for legitimate business or legal purposes.

 ---

-## 6. Your Rights
+## 7. Your Rights

 You may request:

 * Access to your data
+* Correction of your data
 * Deletion of your account and associated data

 To make a request, contact us at:
 **[info@sohey.app](mailto:info@sohey.app)**

 ---

-## 7. Children’s Privacy
+## 8. Children’s Privacy

 The App is not intended for users under the age of 18.